utk-eecs-crumpton-tas/cs102-handbook/docs/env-setup/lab-machines.md

 ### Neovim

-To customize neovim, edit the `~/.config/nvim/init.lua` file with
+To customize Neovim, edit the `~/.config/nvim/init.lua` file with

 ```bash
 nvim ~/.config/nvim/init.lua
 ```

-Watch the following video to learn about customizing neovim and the `init.lua` file
+Watch the following video to learn about customizing Neovim and the `init.lua` file

 [![Effective Neovim: Instant IDE](https://img.youtube.com/vi/stqUbv-5u2s/0.jpg)](https://youtu.be/stqUbv-5u2s?t=226)

-Here is a collection of vim themes you can use
+Here is a collection of Vim themes you can use

 [neovim themes](https://vimcolorschemes.com/)